Proposed policy direction

 Why is this policy needed?

 National planning policy emphasises the need to create a robust policy framework to achieve high quality design and this is supported through the National Planning Practice Guidance: Design: process and tools, and the National Design Guide.
-The Greater Cambridge area has a strong track record of delivering high quality design in new development and it is important that this continues.
-The Greater Cambridge Local Plan should seek to ensure buildings and places of high quality that can improve wellbeing today and be enduring so that they can be appreciated by future generations.
+The area has a strong track record of delivering high quality design in new development and it is important that this continues.
+The should seek to ensure buildings and places of high quality that can improve wellbeing today and be enduring so that they can be appreciated by future generations.

 High quality design goes beyond a pure aesthetic response and includes more detailed matters such as functional design and assessment of impacts on setting and amenity.
 High quality design makes places that put people first, promote health and wellbeing and are welcoming, feel safe, are enjoyable and easy to use for everyone.